-In the last decade, total production of new yellow and white flesh peach cultivars with different titratable acidities and flavors has increased rapidly.
+In the last decade, the total production of new yellow and white flesh peach cultivars with different titratable acidities and flavors has increased rapidly.
 Consumption, however, has fluctuated.
 USA peach consumption has declined over the last few decades from 3.0 per person in 1980 to 0.96 per person in 2019.
 (USDA-NASS, 2020; Crisosto, 2002) This is due to poor consumer acceptance of inconsistent fruit quality has led to a dramatic decrease in production from 1,002 kilotons (Kt) in 2007 to 560 Kt in 2020 (USDA-Nass, 2020).
 Consumer surveys have associated low peach consumption mainly to the lack of consumer understanding between mature and ripe peaches, and to the presence of flesh browning and flesh mealiness (chilling injury or internal breakdown).
 (Ware, 2019) The consumption of peaches, although it has been on a slow decrease still results in a significant number of pounds per capita in the United States.

 As exemplified in a study conducted by Consumer Goods & FMCG, the U.S. consumption of fresh peaches was approximately 2.13 pounds per capita in 2019.
 (Shahbandeh, 2020) The amount of fresh peach consumption has been on a steady decline since the year 2000 when consumption of fresh peaches was reported to be approximately 5.3 pounds per capita.
-(Shahbandeh, 2020) This decline in consumption can be linked to various factors including lower quality of wholesale peaches, increased competition from imported tropical fruits, and berries that can now be bought year around.
+(Shahbandeh, 2020) This decline in consumption can be linked to various factors including lower quality of wholesale peaches, increased competition from imported tropical fruits, and berries that can now be bought year round.
 (Marini, 2019) Another factor that can be attributed to the decline is related to lack of consumer knowledge of ripe fruit selection, susceptibility of peaches to bruising and their short shelf life.
 (Marini, 2019)

 Peaches are a low-glycemic fruit, which means they have a minimal effect on blood sugar.
 The glycemic index for peaches is 28 and glycemic load is 4, placing them in the lower ranges for fresh fruit.

-The following nutrition information is for one one small peach measuring approximately 2.5 inches in diameter (130g).
+The following nutrition information is for one small peach measuring approximately 2.5 inches in diameter (130g).
 (Ensle, 2015).
 A cup of peaches contains approximately 11.1 milligrams of vitamin C, this results in 12-14% of the Recommended Dietary Allowances (RDA) according to the USDA.
 (Ware, 2019) Vitamin C is a strong antioxidant that has been linked to reducing the risk of cancer.
-(Ensle, 2015) Vitamin C can also aid in collagen production which is connected to maintenance of healthy skin.
-(Ware, 2019) Peaches also have a fair amount of fiber with 2.52 g of fiber per cup which equals to approximately this 7.5% of the daily recommend dose.
+(Ensle, 2015) Vitamin C can also aid in collagen production which is connected to the maintenance of healthy skin.
+(Ware, 2019) Peaches also have a fair amount of fiber with 2.52 g of fiber per cup which equals approximately this 7.5% of the daily recommended dose.
 Peaches contain a few other vitamins and nutrients, including vitamins A, E, K, iron, and potassium.
 (Ware, 2019; USDA, 2019) One cup serving of peaches is made up of 1.53 g of protein and 0.42 g of fat.
-(Ware 2019; USDA 2019) Peaches are very low in cholesterol and sodium containing 0 g of cholesterol and sodium in a 1 cup serving.
-Fresh peaches have a sugar content with 14.10 g of sugar/1 cup serving size.
+(Ware 2019; USDA 2019) Peaches are very low in cholesterol and sodium-containing 0 g of cholesterol and sodium in a 1 cup serving.
+Fresh peaches have a sugar content of 14.10 g of sugar/1 cup serving size.
 (Ware, 2019 USDA, 2019)

 - Agricultural Marketing Resource Center.
 Peaches.
 2019 March https://www.agmrc.org/commodities-products/fruits/peaches downloaded March 28, 2021.